 Norris is extremely active at the Denver Metro Chamber of Commerce (DMCC) and the Denver Metro SBDC.
 He has sat as Chair of the Leads Group Program and currently sits on the Denver Metro SBDC Advisory board.
-He is also the current Chair of Leads Group 7 which is a part of the SBDC and an Ambassador for the DMCC.
+He is also the current Chair of Leads Group 7 which is a part of the SBDC.
+Lastly, he volunteers as an Ambassador for the DMCC.

 Denise Burgess is President/CEO of Burgess Services, Inc., a Denver-based construction management firm.
 She has served on the Board of Directors of the Denver Metro Chamber of Commerce since 2010 and is currently serving as Chair of the Board.
 Armed with a bachelor’s degree in journalism from the University of Northern Colorado, Denise launched a promising career in broadcast management.
 She was called in 1994 to work alongside her father and business mentor until his untimely passing in 2002.